 Library Course Reserves

-See what items are currently available on reserve for your class under the Borrowing tab of the library web site.
-The default display for the Course Reserves page is by course number (BIO100), but you may also find courses by instructor (Hermann) instead.
+To see which class materials the library has to borrow, visit the library's Course Reserves page.
+Students will need to know the course number (CORE120) or the instructor's name (Kugler) to look up items on reserve.
 You can also look here to see if an item is currently checked out by another student or if it is available for use.

 Borrowing Policies for Library Course Reserves

 Materials that are not available at Lewis & Clark, including checked-out and missing items, may be borrowed from other libraries via Summit.
-This consortium of 39 academic libraries in Oregon, Washington, and Idaho provides materials to current students, staff, and faculty only.
-Items normally arrive at the Library Service Desk within three to five business days.
-You can find Summit materials, along with L&C items in Primo.
+This consortium of academic libraries in Oregon, Washington, and Idaho provides materials to current students, staff, and faculty.
+Items typically arrive at the library service desk within three to five business days.
+You can find Summit materials, along with L&C items, in Primo.
 Students, staff, and faculty may also borrow materials on-site at any Summit library with an L&C ID card.